 Roofs, porches, dormers, windows, and doors are some of the most important character-defining elements of any building.
 As such, they require extra attention to ensure that they complement the historic architecture.

-In addition to the Guidelines below, refer to the individual Guideline sections for each feature.
+In addition to the general Guidelines for New Construction on the next page, refer to the earlier Guideline sections for each individual feature (ie. Windows).